Enjoy Japanese National Holidays and Annual Events

-This article will introduce how to spend and enjoy Japanese annual events and holidays.
+This article introduces how to spend and enjoy Japan's holidays and annual events.

 First, an introduction to national holidays.
 Each holiday has its own meaning and has become a national holiday.